Privacy Policy

 Saved Articles

-When you save an article, we store the URL, the extracted article content (title, text, and images), and metadata such as read/archived status, reading position, highlights you create, and the date saved.
+When you save an article, we store the URL, the extracted article content (title, text, and images), and metadata such as read/archived/starred status, reading position, word count, and the date saved.
+Images referenced in the article are downloaded from the original source and cached on our servers so that the article remains readable even if the original content is removed.

 Browser Extension Data